peteash10/blog.peteashton.com/_posts/2017-02-24-pictures_dorian_gray.md

 ![](/images/dorian_sq_01.jpg)

 Once the training had finished processing overnight (it's a long process, though my electricity usage plug says it only cost 24p for 12 hours, which isn't bad) I asked it to generate photos from all 91 pages.
-Here's that first ; again.
+Here's that first page again.

 ![](/images/dorian_sq_01-after.jpg)